Three years in Hanau - no forgiveness, no forgetting and no enlightenment in sight. But Hanau is everywhere.

 Brave together

-Dear women, dear people interested in self-employment, DaMigra eV cordially invites you as part of the "Gemeinsam MUTig" project to the ...
+Dear women, dear interested parties, DaMigra eV invites you to the workshop series as part of the “Together MUTig.” project: “Learn by playing...